 One thing to remember is that Amazon, like Facebook and other tech platforms, has a constant intake of daily traffic.
-So if you’re unsure about a certain ad set, test it and see the results, then optimize as you see fit.
+So if you’re unsure about a particular ad set, test it and see the results, then optimize as you see fit.

 Are My Products Ready for the “Detailed Page Test”?

-Review your product’s detailed page, see if it is ready for go-to-market:
+Review your product’s detailed page see if it is ready for go-to-market:

 Is the information accurate, and is the image visible and of high quality?